TrellixVulnTeam/swahilipython_SCMU/Doc/library/cgi.rst

 method reads the entire file in memory as bytes.
 This may not be what you want.
 You can test for an uploaded file by testing either the :attr:`~FieldStorage.filename` attribute or the :attr:`~FieldStorage.file` attribute.
-You can then read the data from the :attr:`!file` attribute before it is automatically closed as part of the garbage collection of the :class:`FieldStorage` instance
+You can then read the data kutoka the :attr:`!file` attribute before it is automatically closed as part of the garbage collection of the :class:`FieldStorage` instance
 (the :func:`~io.RawIOBase.read` and :func:`~io.IOBase.readline` methods will